 Individuals in financial analytics may work for an individual or an organization under different job titles, such as fund manager, portfolio manager, financial risk specialist, securities analyst, investment analyst, or ratings analyst.
 These job titles work within three broad career categories: sell-side, buy-side, or investment banks.

-The US Bureau of Labor Statistics projects a 9 percent job growth for careers in financial analytics, with an estimated 32,000 new jobs added each year within this decade [1].
+The US Bureau of Labor Statistics (BLS) projects a 6 percent job growth for financial analysts, with an estimated 29,900 job openings each year between 2024 and 2034 [1].
 A few reasons for this projected job growth include an increasingly growing global market, changes in the economic landscape, and data and technological innovations and improvements.

 Take, for example, the difference between the job of a portfolio manager and a securities analyst.
-A portfolio manager earns an average salary of $100,091 annually [3], working with clients to manage investment accounts.
-A securities analyst earns an average of $67,124 a year [4] analyzing, researching, and reporting on market trends, drawing on those insights to create reports to use for investment decision-making.
-Securities analysts work specifically in securities, unlike portfolio managers, that may handle many different types of investments.
+A portfolio manager earns a median total pay of $175,000 annually [3], working with clients to manage investment accounts.
+A securities analyst earns a median total pay of $117,000 a year analyzing, researching, and reporting on market trends, drawing on those insights to create reports to use for investment decision-making [4].
+These figures include base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation.
+Securities analysts work specifically in securities, unlike portfolio managers, who may handle many different types of investments.
 Both jobs require at least a bachelor’s degree, but a master’s degree is preferred.
 While requirements are similar, salaries differ based on job title, duties, and possible employer.

 Most careers in financial analytics require at least a bachelor’s degree in finance, business, or a related field, with a preference for a graduate degree in many cases.
 Certifications are often required and highly recommended, particularly if you want to move into more senior-level positions.
 Chartered Financial Analyst (CFA) certification is considered the gold standard in this profession.